 - 1. At a minimum, the sites must comply with the following: - a.
-The surrounding area is residential or a mix of commercial uses appropriate to the targeted tenants; and - b.
+The surrounding area is residential or a mix of commercial uses appropriate to the targeted tenants; and

+- b.
 Water and Sewer utility tie-ins are accessible and within 500 feet of the parcel line as verified by a letter from the City/County official or utility provider. - 2.
 The following detrimental characteristics will result in an application being disqualified: - a.
 Proposing to subdivide an existing development into two (2) or more developments. - b.
 Proposing more than one new construction phase of the same project in the same funding cycle regardless of the tenant targeting.
 This includes, but is not limited to, subdividing a single parcel in the same funding cycle or proposals from the same or related members of the Development Team located adjacent to, in proximity to, or directly across the street from another proposed site. - c.
 Sites where the Authority determines the slope/terrain is not acceptable for affordable housing development as indicated by combined site and site preparation costs that exceed the cost of comparable existing buildable land in the area. - d.
-Any site listed on the National Priority List under the Comprehensive Environmental Response, Compensation, and Liability Act or that requires the execution of voluntary or involuntary cleanup agreements with Department of Health and Environmental Control or other third-party organizations as noted in a Phase II environmental assessment report (unless fully completed). - e.
-Applications for new construction developments located within one (1) mile of a 2021 or 2022 awarded new construction development posted on the Authority's Proposed & Existing LIHTC and Tax-Exempt Bond Developments list located on the Authority's website.
-The distance will be measured using the shortest distance, in a straight line, from the closest site boundary line of the proposed site to the closest site boundary line of the previously awarded development.

-- 3. The Authority may disqualify new construction applications based on the following.
-Distances indicated are the shortest straight line between the boundary or property lines. - a.
+Any site listed on the National Priority List under the Comprehensive Environmental Response, Compensation, and Liability Act or that requires the execution of voluntary or involuntary cleanup agreements, with Department of Health and Environmental Control as noted in a Phase II environmental assessment report, unless the site has been determined appropriate for residential use and can be adequately mitigated to the standards and satisfaction of the Department of Health and Environmental Control.
+A mitigation plan must be submitted with the application, complete with an accurate estimate of costs and included in the development budget. - 3.
+The Authority may disqualify new construction applications based on the following.
+Distances indicated are the shortest straight line between the boundary or property lines.
+The Authority may waive any of these disqualifications based on well documented extenuating circumstances presented no less than 30 days prior to preliminary application. - a.
 Sites where a nearby active railroad causes excessive noise and vibration.
-The application should include a map showing the distance to any railroad tracks within 1,000 feet. - b.
+The application should include a map showing the distance to any railroad tracks within 1,000 feet.
+Demonstrating an acceptable noise level, as defined by HUD, can be the basis for waiver. - b.
 Sites within 2,500 feet of a civil airport or 15,000 feet of a military airfield if the site is located within the Runway Clearzone or Protection Zone (civilian and military airports) or Accident Potential Zone (military airports); - c.
 Sites within one-quarter (1/4) mile of the following: - an operating commercial beef/hog/chicken/turkey farm or processing plant; - a treatment, storage, or disposal facility for hazardous wastes, an active or inactive solid waste disposal facility and/or solid waste transfer facility; or - a sewage treatment plant; - d.
 Sites within 500 feet of the following: - commercial junkyard or salvage yard; trash heap, dump pile, or other eyesore; - above ground commercial bulk storage (any one tank over 1,500 gallons or multiple tanks exceeding 1,500 gallons total) or distribution facilities for propane/butane gas, hazardous chemical or petroleum/gasoline; - adult video/entertainment clubs and stores; or - operating industrial facility, including but not limited to steel manufacturers, oil refineries, ports, chemical plants, plastic manufacturers, automotive and engine parts manufacturers, food processing plants.